 How to Make Sausage Potato Breakfast Casserole

 This is a great way to throw together an easy breakfast or brunch so that you can enjoy the morning and relax.
 Detailed measurements and instructions can be found on the printable recipe card at the bottom of the page.

-- Prepare the sausage & veggies: Over medium-high heat, crumble the sausage and cook fully.
+- Prepare the sausage and veggies: Over medium-high heat, crumble the sausage and cook fully.
 Transfer it to a plate or bowl.
 Add the onion and mushrooms then cook until the onion softens.
 Mix in the bell peppers and saute for a few more minutes.
 Set these aside in a bowl or plate.

 - Assemble the casserole: Whisk the eggs with the milk, salt, pepper, and pepper flakes in a small bowl.
 In a large bowl, combine the sausage, veggies, hash browns, cheese (reserve 1/2 cup), egg mixture, and green onion (reserve some for garnish).
 Stir until well combined and pour into a 9×13 baking dish.
 Sprinkle with remaining cheese.